 2) Each innings will be of 25 overs duration.

 3) A bowler will be allowed to bowl no more than 5 overs.
 In case the total number of overs gets reduced due to late start or rain, the maximum limit per bowler shall be determined by dividing the number of overs per innings by 5 and rounding up to the next integer.
 As an example, if the match is reduced to 18 overs per side, then only 3 bowlers can bowl up to 4 overs each and 2 bowlers up to 3 overs each.
 Each team will be required to bowl the allotted overs in no more than 2.0 hours.
 There will be a scheduled drinks break after 12 overs.

 4) Minimum overs requirement MUST be satisfied for any game to be considered completed with result.

-5) A batting team can exercise power play for a block of five consecutive overs.
+5) There will be a total 6 overs of power play in each innings.
+The first three overs of each innings will be power play overs and the other three power play over can be taken at the batting team’s discretion.
+If the power play is not taken till 22nd over then the last three overs automatically become power play overs.
 During the power play the fielding side will field with only 9 players.
 The fielding side can choose to change the fielders going out as many times as they want.
 During rain curtailed games, the power play would be exercised for 20% of the allotted overs (rounded off to the end of the over).
 For example: For an 18 over aside game, the power play is 4 overs (3.6 rounded off to end of over is 4.0).